s-paez/s-paez.github.io/content/en/blog/transits/index.md

 A planet is said to be in transit when its orbit takes it in front of its star from our line of sight.
 During that crossing it blocks a tiny fraction of the starlight, producing a brief and periodic dip in the observed brightness.
 The shape and repetition of that change form the signature that lets us infer the presence of the planet.

-# What is a light curve?
+The way we study transiting exoplanet are light curves.
 A light curve records the brightness of a star over time.
 When we plot those consecutive measurements, the transits appear as U-shaped decreases.
 A much shallower drop can also be seen when the planet passes behind the star: that is the secondary eclipse, which reveals the small contribution of starlight reflected by the planet.

 # How do we detect these planets?